Diocese of St. Augustine: Spanish Florida: the ecclesiastical documents of the Diocese of St. Augustine

-Director: Jane Landers, Vanderbilt University
+Director: Dr. Jane Landers, Vanderbilt University

-At one time spreading as far north as present day South Carolina, Spanish Florida was plagued by a myriad of problems from indigenous rebellions to pirate attacks, most famously that of Sir Francis Drake in 1586.
+Founded in 1565 by Spanish conquistador Pedro Menéndez de Avilés, the city of St. Augustine is the oldest continuously occupied European settlement in North America.
+Menéndez’s La Florida once stretched as far north as present day South Carolina but the settlement was plagued by a myriad of problems from indigenous rebellions to pirate attacks, most famously that of Sir Francis Drake in 1586.
 In the end these hardships made the Spanish Crown focus on St. Augustine and its immediate environs, abandoning hopes of northward expansion.
-Though St. Augustine, nor Florida became sources of wealth for Spain, the colony remained of vital importance for the security of the larger Spanish Empire.
+Nevertheless, the colony remained of vital importance for the security of the larger Spanish Empire.
 Each year the galleons of the Fleet of the Indies, loaded with gold and silver from Mexican and Andean mines, sailed up the Gulf Stream with the St. Augustine harbor serving as the only Spanish station for six hundred miles of coastline.

-Florida, and St. Augustine, remained Spanish until the treaty of Adams-Onis Treaty of 1821, when the stroke of a pen made Florida a U.S. territory.
-While the inhabitants of Florida experienced upheaval and transformation under each new government, the transition from a Spanish colony to an American territory was one of the most difficult and disruptive.
+Meanwhile, race relations deteriorated in Florida and chattel slavery became the norm.
+While the inhabitants of Florida experienced upheaval and held in St. Augustine, Florida, transformation under each new government, the transition from a Spanish colony to an American territory was one of the most difficult and disruptive.
 Key tensions included religious differences and contradictory policies regarding slavery.

 Above: Scenes from a workshop with students from the University of South Florida held in St. Augustine, November 2013.
 Photos by David C. LaFevor.